Our Top 10 Tips to Save Money Traveling in Iceland

 Word of high prices can strike fear into the heart of many a Thrifty Traveler.
-Limited resources and sky high prices make Iceland a difficult country to visit on a budget, but don’t banish it from your travel list just yet!
+Limited resources and sky-high prices can make Iceland a difficult country to visit on a budget.
+But don’t banish it from your travel list just yet!

 1. Shop at Grocery Stores

 It follows the no-frills format of limited hours, simple shelves and having a giant fridge instead of chiller cabinets.
-There are 32 stores around the island, which should make them easy to find.
+There are 32 stores around the island, which make them easy to find.

-2. Costco in Reykjavik
+2. Head to Costco in Reykjavik

-For groups of 2 or more, Airbnb may prove to be cheaper than Icelandic hostels.
-If you are traveling solo or enjoy the hostel environment, don’t forget to bring a sleeping bag since hostels charge up to 10 USD for sheets.
+For groups of two or more, Airbnb may prove to be cheaper than even Icelandic hostels.
+If you are traveling solo or enjoy the hostel environment, don’t forget to bring a sleeping bag since hostels charge up to $10 USD for sheets.

 Thrifty Tip: You may also be willing to volunteer in exchange for accommodation and food.
 This a great way to save money, learn a new skill, and give back to the community all while saving a pretty penny.
 Helpx lists 74 different hosts in Iceland.
 Learn how to get free lodging and meals by volunteering in Iceland.

 Traveling cheap doesn’t mean missing out on all the local food.
 Lunch discounts and affordable restaurants are available in larger towns.
 In our quest to sample the famous langoustine in Höfn, the lobster capital of Iceland, we stumbled across the no-frills Hafnarbudin where we enjoyed a tasty langoustine sandwich for half the price of neighboring restaurants.

-Thrifty Tip: Hot dogs in Iceland are cheap everywhere (~4USD) and are deceptively delicious.
+Thrifty Tip: Hot dogs in Iceland are cheap everywhere (~$4 USD) and are deceptively delicious.
 Make sure to get one from the famous Reykjavik stand: Bæjarins Beztu Pylsur.

-7. Download Appy Hour.
-Right now.
+6. Download Appy Hour.
+Right Now.

-From sports bars to cocktail lounges, happy hours range from noon to midnight, often featuring half off or 2-for-1 drink specials.
-The walkability of Reykjavik paired with the never ending parade of discount liquor makes bar hopping a distinct possibility.
-I recommend Kaldi Bar for deals on beer, bubbly, and olives.
+From sports bars to cocktail lounges, happy hours range from noon to midnight and often feature half off or two-for-one drink specials.
+The walkability of Reykjavik paired with the never-ending parade of discount liquor makes bar hopping a distinct possibility.
+Try Kaldi Bar for deals on beer, bubbly, and olives.